aspose-total/Aspose.Total-Products/total/net/conversion/docx-to-pps/_index.md

 // Load the Single Page Microsoft Word DOCX file Aspose.Words.Document docx = new Aspose.Words.Document("sourceWordFile.docx");

-// Save docx file to HTML
+// Save DOCX file to HTML
 docx.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOCX documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPS.
+// To convert multi pages DOCX documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPS.

 using (Presentation pps = new Presentation()){